 I personally felt that this class experience was warmer.
 There is a forum and a Facebook Group where students can ask questions and offer comments as they go through the course work.
 Questions are answered cordially and encouragingly, by the instructors, in the private forum and the Facebook Group.

 The scholarship and practical experience in the instruction is emphasized.
 The intermediate course gives the student a broad introduction to different schools of thought in herbal medicine.
 Some of these schools of thought are contradictory.
-The contradictions are discussed rather than ignorned.
+The contradictions are discussed rather than ignored.

 Concerns about endangered plant species were covered and students were encouraged to join United Plant Savers to help in the conservations of endangered wild medicinal herbs.

-Using herbs during pregnancy, child birth, and nursing were covered as well as herb safety with infants and children.
+Using herbs during pregnancy, child birth, and nursing was covered as well as herb safety with infants and children.
 Scientific studies on herb safety and efficacy helped to solidify the knowledge of herb safety.
 For an introduction to herbal use for women’s health and men’s health see this free lesson from the Introductory Herbal Course, and see if this style of learning is right for you.

 Where are the gaps in what this class covers?